ShailyBhargava/Daily-Python/README.md

 The primary goal of this project is to encourage daily coding practice and provide a resource for learning Python through practical examples.
 Regular coding helps in building and maintaining programming skills, and this repository aims to make that process easier and more enjoyable.

-To get started with the daily Python programs: